Future-Jailbreak/iOS18/README.md

 </div>

-With the public release of iOS 18, many users will be eagerly searching for ways to jailbreak the new operating system to unlock additional features and enhance performance.
-The jailbreak community has always been active in developing tools that push beyond the capabilities provided by Apple, and iOS 18 is no exception.
+With the release of iOS 18 Beta, many users will be eagerly searching for ways to jailbreak the new operating system to unlock additional features and enhance performance.
+The jailbreak community has always been active in developing tools that push beyond the capabilities provided by Apple, and iOS 18 Beta is no exception.

 ## Anticipated iOS 18 Jailbreak Tools and Methods